 Value: Enter the copied CNAME oss.example.com.w.kunluncan.com.

-Click Confirm.
+Click OK.
 Wait a few minutes, and then run the ping command to check whether the accelerated domain name takes effect.
-If the results showed in the following figure is returned, the accelerated domain name takes effect.
+If a similar result showed in the following figure is returned, the accelerated domain name takes effect.

 Log on to the OSS console.
 In the left-side navigation pane, click Buckets.
 On the Buckets page, click the name of the bucket for which you want to accelerate access.